-Engineering optimisations:

-use of caching at UA and at directories

-try cached values first
+use of caching at UA and at directories try cached values first

+Naming

-Name services - examples
+Name services - used to be hot stuff!

-DNS Internet Domain Name Service, see below

-Grapevine: Xerox PARC early 1980's, Birrell, Levin, Needham, Schroeder CACM 25(1) 1982 two-level naming hierarchy e.g. name@registry birrell@pa primarily for email, but also gave primitive authentication and access control (check password as attribute of user, check ACL) any Grapevine server would take any request from a GV user agent

-Clearinghouse, Xeroc PARC, Oppen and Dalal 1983 ISO standard based on an extension of Grapevine three-level hierarchy

-GNS Global Name Service, DEC SRC, Lampson et al. 1986 - see below full hierarchical naming support for namespace restructuring

-X.500 and LDAP, see below

-Name services in Middleware

-CORBA: naming and (interface) trading services, Java JNDI, Web W3C: UDDI Allow registration of names/interfaces of externally invocable components with interface references and attributes such as location

-May offer separate services for: name -> object-reference, object-reference -> location

-Case Study: DNS - Internet Domain Name Service

-Before 1987 the whole naming database was held centrally and copied to selected servers periodically The Internet had become too large scale and a distributed, hierarchical scheme was needed (Paul V.Mockapetris, 1987)

-What does DNS name?
+DNS Internet Domain Name System, see below Grapevine: Xerox PARC early 1980's, Birrell, Levin, Needham, Schroeder CACM 25(1) 1982 two-level naming hierarchy e.g. name@registry birrell@pa primarily for email, but also gave primitive authentication and access control (check password as attribute of user, check ACL) any Grapevine server would take any request from a GV user agent Clearinghouse, Xeroc PARC, Oppen and Dalal 1983 ISO standard based on an extension of Grapevine three-level hierarchy GNS Global Name Service, DEC SRC, Lampson et al. 1986 - see below full hierarchical naming support for namespace restructuring X.500 and LDAP, see below Name services in Middleware CORBA: naming and (interface) trading services, Java JNDI, Web W3C: UDDI Allow registration of names/interfaces of externally invocable components with interface references and attributes such as location May offer separate services for: name -> object-reference, object-reference -> location Case Study: DNS - Internet Domain Name System Before 1987 the whole naming database was held centrally and copied to selected servers periodically The Internet had become too large scale and a distributed, hierarchical scheme was needed (Paul V. Mockapetris, 1987) What does DNS name?

-In practice, the objects are: - computers
+In practice, the objects are:

+- computers

 - servers such as mail hosts

+...but can be other crazy things

+The directory structure (resolution context) is captured as: - domains

+Domains are, in fact, one of the objects that DNS names.

+DNS - Definition of names

+Definition of names

-The directory structure (resolution context) is captured as: - domains hierarchy of components (labels), highest level in hierarchy is last component, total max 255 chars label: max 63 chars, case insensitive, must start with a letter, only letters, digits, hyphens allowed final label of a fully qualified name can be:
+hierarchy of components (labels), highest level in hierarchy is last component, total max 255 chars label: max 63 chars, case insensitive, restrictions on the character set (but people are talking Unicode and http://works.sol/lettron_max works so...)

+final label of a fully qualified name can be: